Abhisheklearn12/Multi_threaded_reverse_proxy_C/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software as per the terms of the license.
+This project is licensed under no License.
+You are free to use, modify, and distribute this software as per you.

 ## Acknowledgments